hustCYQ/Towards-Practical-Industrial-Anomaly-Detection/README.md

 As the field of anomaly detection rapidly evolves, this repository is dedicated to collecting and organizing cutting-edge methods across both 2D and 3D domains.
 Our goal is to provide a clear and structured overview of the latest techniques that push the boundaries of unsupervised, semi-supervised, and zero-shot anomaly detection. 🚀🚀🚀

-This repository is continuously maintained and updated.
-We warmly welcome contributions from the community. if you have relevant papers, datasets, codebases, or insightful resources that are not yet included, feel free to open a pull request or raise an issue for discussion. 🙋🙋🙋
+This repository is continuously **maintained and updated**.
+We warmly welcome contributions from the community. if you have **relevant papers, datasets, codebases, or insightful resources** that are not yet included, feel free to open a pull request or raise an issue for discussion. 🙋🙋🙋

-Let’s work together to build a comprehensive, high-quality resource for the anomaly detection research and engineering community! 💡💡💡
+Let’s **work together** to build a comprehensive, high-quality resource for the anomaly detection research and engineering community! 💡💡💡